jwworth/sql-workshop/agenda.md

 # Hashrocket / Code Platoon SQL Workshop Agenda

 This document outlines the plan for our workshop.
-We'll be breaking for 5 minutes each hour.
+We'll be taking a short break once per hour.

 ### 9:00 Greetings and Reading Review

-We'll get to know eachother and cover the assigned reading about databases.
+We'll get to know each other and cover the assigned reading about databases.

-### 9:30 SQL at the PosgtreSQL REPL
+### 9:30 SQL at the PostgreSQL REPL

 Maximize your terminal and your font!